About My Jewelry

 I use many mourning buttons and steel cut buttons in my jewelry.
 I seek out the most unique designs to create my pieces with!
 I also have several new pieces available with perfume buttons.
 Perfume buttons had a velvet area where perfume could be placed on them for a weary traveler or soldier to remember home and his sweetheart - a very poignant memorial!
 These are very rare as well and definitely a piece to be treasured.

-Please note: No part of this Etsy shop, Facebook or my website or the designs contained within may be reproduced, distributed, performed, publicly displayed, or made into a derivative work without the permission of Tania Rose Marg.
+Please note: No part of this Etsy shop, Facebook or my website or the designs contained within may be reproduced, distributed, performed, publicly displayed, or made into a derivative work without the permission of Tania Rose Rounds.

 Website design by Tania at